MetazoaPhylogenomicsLab/FANTASIA/README.md

   ```
   singularity pull --arch amd64 library://gemma.martinezredondo/fantasia/fantasia:sha256.64ff77ac69b4a1474fc8e1eec99184a37a74fdbf564604a9004ef39130174822
   ```
-  The definition file used to create the image is also available on this GitHub repository.
+  The definition file used to create the image is also available on this GitHub repository (```FANTASIA.def```).
 The files and scripts needed are the same as those required for local installation (download link below).

   Once downloaded, you can execute it as follows (make sure that you have [singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) installed!):
   </br>